-3. The U2N Relay UE withhold the received RRC message and send the SidelinkUEInformation message to the gNB-DU.
+3. The U2N Relay UE withholds the received RRC message and sends the SidelinkUEInformation message to the gNB-DU.
 Before that, if the U2N Relay UE is in RRC_IDLE/RRC_INACTIVE status, it should trigger the RRC establishment/resume procedure to enter RRC_CONNECTED status and gNB may configure the U2N Relay UE with Uu Relay RLC channel(s) for relaying of U2N Remote UE’s SRB0/1.